A Legacy of Success. A Tradition of Trust.

 Our experts say it is an absolute travesty that the SUV manufacturers that market these vehicles to the American consumer are able to get away with putting us all in danger, due to a lack of regulations like we have on passenger cars.
 Moreover, these vehicles are frequently targeted to those that are the most inexperienced in driving, the country’s teens.
 Only when brave people that have been wronged by car manufacturers come forth and take them to task will the manufacturers be held accountable and safety changes be made.

-If you have any knowledge of rollovers or questions about this issue, please call our office.
+If you have any knowledge of rollovers or questions about this issue, please call our Houston car accident lawyer.

 There are a few indicators of quality you can look at to determine whether a law firm has what it takes to help you.
 The first is case results, the second is client reviews, and the third is awards and honors from respected legal organizations.
 We are proud our team at Houssiere Durant & Houssiere, LLP has all of these quality markers and more.